 4. Choose the right communication channel

-With long-distance relationship fights, the channel used to communicate makes a huge difference.
+With long-distance relationship arguments, the channel used to communicate makes a huge difference.
 Video calls on are the best way to go.
 One of the main reasons for this is that you get to see your partner’s face and read their expressions as well as body language.
 It is also important as unlike texts, you can sustain a steady conversation without constantly interrupting each other.

 5. Don’t ignore the small stuff